-6. Ranked Recommendation
+6. Ranked Recommendations

-Applicants are ranked based on the scores assigned by merit review panel members.
-The panel forwards top-ranked applications, those with the highest total scores, to the Assistant Secretary for Manufacturing and Services and recommends which of the top-ranked applications should receive funding.
-The number of top-ranked applications will be great enough that the amount of funds requested will exceed the pool of funds available; therefore, funding would not be available for all of the top-ranked applications.
-Notwithstanding this provision, the minimum number of top-ranked applications to be forwarded is ten (10).

-The merit review panel's recommendation will not deviate from the rank order.
+Applications are ranked based on the scores assigned by merit review panel members.
+The panel forwards top-ranked applications, those with the highest total scores, to the Assistant Secretary for Industry & Analysis and recommends which of the top-ranked applications should receive funding.
+The number of top-ranked applications will be large enough that the amount of funds requested will exceed the pool of funds available; therefore, funding would not be available for all of the top-ranked applications.
+The minimum number of top-ranked applications to be forwarded is ten (10).
+The merit review panel's recommendations will not deviate from the rank order.
 This means, for example, that the panel cannot recommend funding for the application ranked seventh without recommending funding for applications ranked first through sixth.
-The merit review panel recommendation includes the panel's written assessment of the strengths and weaknesses of the top-ranked applications.
+The merit review panel recommendations include the panel's written assessment of the strengths and weaknesses of the top-ranked applications.